Apply for the WordPlay 2022 Games Writing Mentorship Program

 Applications for the WordPlay 2022 games writing mentorship program will close 11:59pm, 31 July 2022.

-Successful applicants will be contacted the week of 8 August 2022, and be publically announced the following week.
+Successful applicants will be contacted the week commencing 8 August 2022 and will be announced the following week.

-The inaugural Wordplay from GamesHub and MIGW saw six talented individuals create a host of fantastic articles, with several of the participants continuing to write for GamesHub.
-Others have even branched out to utilise their skills for organisations like ACMI and Samurai Punk.
+The inaugural WordPlay program saw six talented individuals create a host of fantastic articles.
+Since completing the program, some participants have continued to write for GamesHub as well as for organisations like ACMI and Samurai Punk.

 - Claire Osborn-Li – God, give me a body!
 How Virtual events and museums can be better